In a world where everything is changing, the job of business management is to make sure important things stay the same.

 How Much Are Business Managers Paid?

 One definition of business management is that it is a well-paid profession.
 Some of the highest paying careers in the United States are in business management.
-All of the business management specialties in this list require a bachelor’s degree for an entry-level job.
+All of the business management specialties in this list require a bachelor’s degree in business management for an entry-level job.
 The salaries listed here are averages for the profession as a whole, not entry-level pay.
 Figures are from the US Bureau of Labor Statistics.

 - Administrative services managers keep organizations running smoothly.
 The average manager in this specialty earns $96,940 per year.